Pulwama widows seek written assurance from Raj govt; CM Gehlot reacts | Politics

 The widows of the three CRPF jawans from Rajasthan, who were killed in the 2019 Pulwama terror attack, on Thursday demanded a written assurance from the Ashok Gehlot government that their demands, including jobs to their relatives on compassionate grounds, will be met to end their protest.

-The widows demand change in rules so that their relatives and not just children can get government jobs on compassionate grounds.
+The widows demand the construction of roads in their villages, changes in rules for providing jobs on compassionate grounds to their relatives, and installing idols of the martyrs.
+They have been demanding to meet CM Gehlot and on Thursday sought a written assurance from the state government that their demands will be met.

-Reacting to the demand, Gehlot asked on Twitter if it would be ''appropriate'' to give jobs to other relatives of the martyred jawans instead of their children.
+On Twitter, Gehlot asked if it would be ''appropriate'' to give jobs to other relatives of the martyred jawans instead of their children.

 ''How can we justify giving job to any other relative by trampling upon the rights of the children of the martyr?
 What will happen to the children of the martyr when they grow up?
 Is it appropriate to trample upon their rights?'' he asked.